owncloud/ocis/docs/extensions/proxy/_index.md

 geekdocFilePath: _index.md
 ---

-This service provides a basic proxy in front of the public ocis services.
+This service provides a basic proxy in front of the public oCIS services.